What does it mean to be a Philosopher?

 Similarly, the modern-day philosopher Martha Nussbaum connects philosophy with human flourishing: “Having understood how human lives are diseased, a philosopher worthy of the name—like a doctor worthy of that name—will try to cure them.
 The whole point of medical research is cure.
 So, too, the whole point of philosophy is human flourishing.” […]

 Want tools for the art of living?
 Join our daily email community today by subscribing to Perennial Meditations (on Substack).
-There you’ll find our daily meditations, podcasts, and courses on the art of living.
-Additionally, by becoming a member you will gain access to exclusive content like our book club — Reading & the Good Life.
+There you’ll gain access to our meditations, podcasts, and courses on the art of living.

 Don’t Postpone Living | Discerning What Matters